March 3rd, Year P-132.

 Someone didn’t dress for the weather.

-Thinking to my own black robes, which were made to conceal my energy signature when travelling, I realized I also wasn’t well dressed for the weather.
+Thinking to my own black robes, which were made to conceal my energy signature when traveling, I realized I also wasn’t well dressed for the weather.
 Not intentionally, at least.
 It seemed to block out most of the rain.

 “You know, buddy,” Michael Lockheart said, staring at me with his white-amber mismatched eyes and grinning widely, “This isn’t a costume party.
 There was a great one around here a few months ago, but walking around looking like that is gonna give people the wrong idea.”